Chevening Scholarship places in developing countries tripled for 2015/16

 Published: 8 April 2014

-Part of: Afghanistan Albania Algeria Angola Anguilla Argentina Armenia Azerbaijan Bangladesh Belarus Belize Bolivia Bosnia and Herzegovina Botswana Brazil Burma Cambodia Cameroon Chile China Colombia Costa Rica Cuba Democratic Republic of Congo Dominican Republic Ecuador Egypt Eritrea Ethiopia Fiji Gambia Georgia Ghana Guatemala Guyana Honduras India Indonesia Iran Iraq Jamaica Jordan Kazakhstan Kenya Kosovo Laos Lebanon Libya Macedonia Madagascar Malawi Malaysia Maldives Mali Mauritius Mexico Moldova Montenegro Montserrat Morocco Mozambique Namibia Nepal Nigeria Pakistan Panama Papua New Guinea Peru Philippines Rwanda Senegal Serbia Seychelles Sierra Leone Solomon Islands Somalia South Africa South Korea South Sudan Sri Lanka Sudan Syria Tajikistan Tanzania Thailand Timor Leste Tunisia Turkey Turkmenistan Uganda Ukraine Uruguay Uzbekistan Venezuela Vietnam Yemen Zambia Zimbabwe Antigua and Barbuda Benin Bhutan Burkina Faso Cape Verde Comoros Congo Cote d’Ivoire Djibouti Dominica Equatorial Guinea Grenada Guinea-Bissau Haiti Kiribati Lesotho Liberia Marshall Islands Micronesia Nauru Nicaragua Niger The Occupied Palestinian Territories Palau Paraguay Samoa St Kitts and Nevis St Vincent and The Grenadines Suriname Swaziland Togo Tuvalu Vanuatu Burundi El Salvador Guinea St Helena, Ascension and Tristan da Cunha St Lucia Kyrgyzstan Chad Mauritania Central African Republic Gabon Tonga Wallis and Futuna
+Part of: Afghanistan Albania Algeria Angola Anguilla Argentina Armenia Azerbaijan Bangladesh Belarus Belize Bolivia Bosnia and Herzegovina Botswana Brazil Burma Cambodia Cameroon Chile China Colombia Costa Rica Cuba Democratic Republic of the Congo Dominican Republic Ecuador Egypt Eritrea Ethiopia Fiji Gambia Georgia Ghana Guatemala Guyana Honduras India Indonesia Iran Iraq Jamaica Jordan Kazakhstan Kenya Kosovo Laos Lebanon Libya Macedonia Madagascar Malawi Malaysia Maldives Mali Mauritius Mexico Moldova Montenegro Montserrat Morocco Mozambique Namibia Nepal Nigeria Pakistan Panama Papua New Guinea Peru Philippines Rwanda Senegal Serbia Seychelles Sierra Leone Solomon Islands Somalia South Africa South Korea South Sudan Sri Lanka Sudan Syria Tajikistan Tanzania Thailand Timor Leste Tunisia Turkey Turkmenistan Uganda Ukraine Uruguay Uzbekistan Venezuela Vietnam Yemen Zambia Zimbabwe Antigua and Barbuda Benin Bhutan Burkina Faso Cape Verde Comoros Congo Cote d’Ivoire Djibouti Dominica Equatorial Guinea Grenada Guinea-Bissau Haiti Kiribati Lesotho Liberia Marshall Islands Micronesia Nauru Nicaragua Niger The Occupied Palestinian Territories Palau Paraguay Samoa St Kitts and Nevis St Vincent and The Grenadines Suriname Swaziland Togo Tuvalu Vanuatu Burundi El Salvador Guinea St Helena, Ascension and Tristan da Cunha St Lucia Kyrgyzstan Chad Mauritania Central African Republic Gabon Tonga Wallis and Futuna